Exact non-stationary solutions of the Euler equations in two and three dimensions: Three-Dimensional Fluids

 \subsubsection{Curl eigenfields in a torus bundle}

-We now study the geometry of the $c$-metric \eqref{3disometriesmetric}, and in particular compute the Rossby-Haurwitz waves in this geometry.
-For concreteness suppose that $\theta$ and $z$ are both $2\pi$-periodic, so that $X=\partial_{\theta}$ and $\omega_0 = 2\partial_z$ span a torus for each fixed $r$ with closed trajectories, and assume $M$ is a solid torus bounded by $a\le r\le b$ with both $\varphi(r)$ and $\varphi'(r)$ positive everywhere (which avoids potential singularities where either vanishes).
+We now study the geometry of the $c$-metric \eqref{3disometriesmetric}, and construct solutions to the Euler equations \eqref{euler} in this geometry via Theorem \ref{simultaneous eigenvalue to euler solution}.
+For concreteness suppose that $\theta$ and $z$ are both $2\pi$-periodic, so that $X=\partial_{\theta}$ and $\omega_0 = 2\partial_z$ span a torus for each fixed $r$ with closed trajectories, and assume $M$ is a solid torus bounded by $\radiusone \le r\le \radiustwo$ with both $\fnone(r)$ and $\fnone'(r)$ positive everywhere (which avoids potential singularities where either vanishes).

-The following construction is very similar to the construction of curl eigenfields in Appendix C of \cite{peralta2025asymmetry}, on the flat solid torus (with $c=0$ and $\varphi(r)=r$).
-Note that we cannot use the technique of Lemma \ref{cklemma} here, since although $\curl{(\partial_{\theta})} = 2\,\partial_z$ by our definitions, the curl of $\partial_z$ does not simplify (see \eqref{curldzcmetric}), and in particular we would in general not get a finite-dimensional subspace by repeatedly taking curls.
+The following construction is similar to that of the curl eigenfields in Appendix C of \cite{peralta2025asymmetry}, on the flat solid torus (with $c=0$ and $\fnone(r)=r$).
+Note that we cannot use the technique of Lemma \ref{cklemma} here, since although $\curl{(\partial_{\theta})} = 2\,\partial_z$ by our definitions, the curl of $\partial_z$ does not simplify, cf. \eqref{curldzcmetric}.
+In particular we would in general not get a finite-dimensional subspace by repeatedly taking curls.
+Therefore the computations need to be done directly as in the proof of Theorem \ref{transversecurltheorem}.
+The details of the proof are presented in Appendix \ref{geometric lemmas}.